 What is Apple Health?

 We’ll start with Apple’s Health app, unhelpfully called Apple Health.
-The Apple Health app made its debut on the iPhone in 2014.
-Its goal is to provide a central hub where users can see data from a wide range of sources.
+The app made its debut on the iPhone in 2014 and it provides a central hub where users can collect and analyze data from a range of sources.

-All these collect data, some of which overlaps.
+For example, imagine you owned three fitness trackers, a MyFitnessPal account, a Strava membership, and a HIIT timer you like to use for workouts.
+Perhaps you even meditate with Headspace from time to time.
+Meanwhile, your iPhone is tracking basic things like steps.
+All of your devices and subscription services collect data, some of which overlap.
 That’s where Apple Health comes in.
-It syncs with the most popular health apps and stores all of that data in a single spot.
+It syncs with the most popular health apps and stores all of your data in a single spot.

 How to use the Apple Health app

-Hit the Browse tab at the bottom of the screen, and you’ll be able to view more information regarding a specific category.
-For example, you can see more about your sleep, your heart rate, your respiratory rate, and more.
+Browse tab: You can also explore specific categories by tapping on the Browse tab.
+Examples include activity, sleep tracking, heart rate, respiratory health, and more.
 Any of these expanded pages will also give you the option to see data sources.
-This way, you can see precisely where Apple Health is getting the information.
+This allows users to see precisely where Apple Health is getting information.

 You can also opt to fill out more data about yourself by clicking the profile icon in the top right and choosing Health Details.
-You can add your Medical ID here, too.
-This is useful in the event of a medical emergency.
+You can add your Medical ID here as well.
+Both are useful in the event of a medical emergency.

 The best apps to use with Apple Health